tsalkakis-d/behavior-promise/README.md

 - Add more checks and errors
 - Accept functions as node properties
 - Implement more types and properties (random, parallel, repeat, repeatUntil, forEach, max)
-- Add more features in the scope functionality
+- Complete the scope functionality (currently descendants do not work)
 - Add links to reuse tree parts in more than one places
-- Use aliases (for example, 'if' instead of 'sel')
+- Add user-defined aliases (for example, 'if' instead of 'sel')
 - Declare types of input arguments and output values, check type matching, consider optionals
+- Declare the actionType once for each action and not in each node, where action is called
+- Add debug features
+- Develop a companion graphic tool for editing and debugging the trees